 4. Smart website content

 Finally, when personas are defined, you can use your marketing automation system to display different website copy or graphics to different personas.
-Remember, this is done via closed loop marketing since we have stored a cookie on lead’s computers and thus can track their activity on our website and with our content.
+Remember, this is done via closed loop marketing since you stored a cookie on lead’s computers and thus can track their activity on your website and with your content.

 How to get started: